 Prom dress shopping is one of the most fun parts of preparing for prom night!
 You get to enjoy spending time with friends, shopping and trying on so many dresses.
 If your prom is in the summer, you’ll want to start making plans and thinking about dresses up to 6 months in advance.
 After the festive holiday period is a good time to start.

 Before you even head to any stores, it’s can be helpful to do some research online.
-Pick out dresses that catch your eye, add them all to a Pinterest board.
+Pick out prom dresses 2020 that catch your eye, add them all to a Pinterest board.
 Think about the colors and dress styles that will suit you.
 You can also plan the accessories and finishing touches that you want to add.
 Don’t buy the accessories until after you have your dress.
 This is in case you change your mind during the shopping process itself.